You may be interested in the following documents if you want to understand the evidence behind the Core Strategy environment policies

 The Manchester Open Space, Sport and Recreation Study is an assessment of existing open space, sport and recreation provision and of current and future needs.
 It was carried out in accordance with PPG17 and published in August 2009.

-Manchester A Certain Future is the climate change action plan for Manchester, drawn up by and for the Council, its partners and the wider community, with actions up to 2020.
+Zero-Carbon Manchester is the climate change action plan for Manchester, drawn up by and for the Council, its partners and the wider community.

 The AGMA Decentralised Energy Study Executive Summary provided an evidence base for all ten districts in Greater Manchester to enable minimum targets to be set for low and zero carbon energy.
 It looked at the existing energy mix, the potential for renewable energy and the planning actions required for delivering lower carbon development and growth across Greater Manchester.